 It is always good to understand a bit about pregnancy yoga and what to expect before your first class.
 This way, you can mentally and physically prepare.

-Although, pregnancy yoga classes are typically very gentle and relaxing and a good teacher will work closely with you on a one-to-one basis to find our how your body reacts to certain poses and techniques.
+Pregnancy yoga classes are typically very gentle and relaxing.
+A good teacher will work closely with you on a one-to-one basis to find our how your body reacts to certain poses and techniques.
 Your ability to get into certain poses may change frequently too as the weeks get closer to birth date.

-This is why pregnancy yoga classes are usually small, so the teacher can really focus on the individual whilst at the same time enabling women to bond together.
+This is why pregnancy yoga classes are usually just a few students.
+This way the teacher can really focus on your individual needs, whilst at the same time enabling women to bond together.

 Typically a pregnancy yoga class will include: